How to Choose the Right Fire Extinguisher for Your Home

 Part 3 of the Fire (Scotland) Act 2005 covers general fire safety requirements, supplemented by the Fire Safety (Scotland) Regulations 2006.

 Local fire and rescue authorities enforce this fire safety legislation on most premises.
-HSE is in charge of enforcement on construction sites and ships being built or repaired.
+HSE oversees enforcement on construction sites and ships being built or repaired.

 Types of Fire

-Before we get into the different types of fire extinguishers, let’s go over the main scenarios in which we might use them.
+Before we discuss the different types of fire extinguishers, let’s review the main scenarios in which they might be used.

 Types of Fire Extinguishers

 The five primary types of fire extinguishers are water, foam, dry powder, CO2, and wet chemicals.
-In addition to choosing the right type of fire extinguisher, you must look at the correct sizes and weights.
+In addition to choosing the right type, you must consider the correct sizes and weights.

 Water Fire Extinguisher